 Treatment for GBS

-- you have previously had a baby with invasive GBS infection
+- you have previously had a baby with an invasive GBS infection

 - GBS has been found in your urine in your current pregnancy